M. N. Miller’s 2019 Year In Film

 Think of Mary Poppins, but instead of a sweet English nanny changing your life for the better, it’s Pinkman calling you a b***h, and hiding out on your blanketed snow-covered farm.
 Nothing in this film really works, including forgetting the third act.

 175. Good Sam

-Alex and Kevin Kendrick’s latest couldn’t be more heavy-handed than if it was directed by Thanos’s big, meaty paw.
+Alex and Kevin Kendrick’s latest couldn’t be more heavy-handed than if Thanos’s big, meaty paw directed it.
 The faith-based genre continues its treatment of women as subservient.